Course Details

 Minimum of grade C or O6 in ordinary level Biology* or Physical Education, English and Maths with a pass in 3 other subjects.

-*Applicants who do not hold LC Biology or Physical Education, are required to undertake the QQI level 5 Anatomy & Physiology and use this award in place of LC Biology.
-This course is available through Portobello Institute, further information available here.
+*Applicants who do not hold LC Biology or Physical Education, are required to undertake a course in Anatomy & Physiology and use this award in place of LC Biology.
+This course is available through Portobello Institute, further information is available here.

 Without a Leaving Certificate